How I Removed My Acrylic Nails At Home

 7. Continue until all polish and acrylic are removed.
 This can take up to two hours; it's a good activity to do while watching a movie.

 8. I recommend placing your hands in a large bowl (not plastic, choose something like ceramic that won't be hurt by the acetone) and then place a towel between the bowl and your lap to catch any drips if you move your hands.
-If the smell is bothering you, place another towel over your hands to hold the vapors in the bowl.
+If the smell bothers you, place another towel over your hands to hold the vapors in the bowl.

 9. Dispose of acetone, pads, and foil.
 Wash hands extremely well with a nail brush.
 Wash any towels that were used only with rags or items that won't be hurt by acetone.
-If a towel got very saturated, rinse it before adding it to the washing machine.
+If a towel gets very saturated, rinse it before adding it to the washing machine.

-10. To keep hands happy afterward, consider applying cuticle oil (or honestly any oil, olive and almond are good) on the nails and a thick hand cream (I'm a fan of O'Keeffe's).
+10. To keep hands happy afterward, consider applying cuticle oil (or honestly, any oil—olive and almond are good) on the nails and a thick hand cream (I'm a fan of O'Keeffe's).
 If possible, let the hands rest overnight before applying any other color or products.

 There may be better methods out there, but this is what I figured out after watching my nail tech for years remove my nails.
 This may also work for gel or lacquer polish.
 Please note acetone is like paint remover; keep it away from most everything because it will eat away paint, plastic, and finishes on wood.
+I haven't tried the hacks listed at the end, but I figured they would be helpful to include in case someone out there has successfully used one of these methods.

 If you have any tips on removing gel or lacquer polish or better methods for removing acrylic tips or powder dip acrylic layers, please share them in the comments!